mschuchard/jenkins-devops-libs/docs/FaaS.md

 ```

 ### faas.install
-Locally installs a specific version of FaaS CLI.
+Locally installs a specific version of the OpenFaaS CLI.

 ```groovy
 faas.install {